 Sunshine Thrift Store

-At 3300 Two Notch Road is Sunshine Thrift, who partners with Children’s Miracle Network Hospitals.
-They donate a portion of the proceeds from the sale of items to Prisma Health Children’s Hospital — Midlands.
+At 3300 Two Notch Road is Sunshine Thrift, which partners with Children’s Miracle Network Hospitals.
+The store donates a portion of the proceeds from the sale of items to Prisma Health Children’s Hospital — Midlands.
 People can drop off donations at the store or schedule a pickup time with the donation truck.

 Sid & Nancy